 As the day progressed, the midday tropical sun became unbearable.
 Without food and water, one by one the soldiers fell down due to exhaustion.
 Those who fell were left behind after they were first shot at the forehead to prevent them from joining the guerrillas in case they recover.

-Among the more prominent deaths recorded during the march were those of Mr. Childress ( or in other documents – Kildritch) was an American civilian who owned a coconut plantation in Mindanao, shot by a Japanese guard for failing to keep up with the other marchers; Major Jay J. Navin, Commanding Officer, 84th Regiment, also shot for the same reason; Lt.
+Among the more prominent deaths recorded during the march were those of Mr. Childress ( or in other documents – Kildritch) was an American civilian who owned a coconut plantation in Mindanao, shot by a Japanese guard for failing to keep up with the other marchers; Major Jay J. Navin, Commanding Officer, 84th Regiment, who had received severe injuries and was unable to continue, was shot at Momungan, and was later buried by Filipino civilians; and Lt.
 Robert Pratt, Finance Officer, 81st Division, who died of exhaustion in Iligan after the march;

 At St. Michael’s Academy, Iligan